Three people injured in serious crash in Clive

 A St John Ambulance spokeswoman said they sent two ambulances along with a rapid response vehicle.

-They have transported three patients, two in a serious condition, and the other in a moderate condition to Hawke's Bay Hospital.
+They transported three patients, two in a serious condition, and another in a moderate condition to Hawke's Bay Hospital.